omgnikunj/openintents/trunk/NotePad/readme.txt

   searches through title and tags.
 - open .txt files from SD card and save .txt files to SD card.
+- prepare for permissions to access notes
+  (but don't activate them yet).
+- support for OI About.

 ---------------------------------------------------------
 release: 1.0.2